edeliu2000/genome/README.md

 8. [Testing](#testing)

 ## Vision
-Scalable ML Platform for demystifying, dissecting, validating and trusting increasingly complex production AI.
+Scalable realtime ML platform for demystifying, dissecting, validating and enabling (mis)trusting increasingly complex production AI.
 We plan to achieve this via:

 -  Scalable Realtime Explanations of ML Models
     -  on all types of data (image, text based, tabular)
 -  Production grade Tracking and Versioning ML Models and Pipelines
 -  Robust test pipelines and flagging of problematic models

+#### Why Realtime?
+Providing realtime explanations for models is at the core of our vision.
+Why realtime plays a big role is because we want _auditors_ (yes, we believe ML should increasingly be audited and regulated) and ML engineers to be able to explain *new* data as it is available without waiting for the next batch job in several hours.

+Considering explanations are expensive, especially the ones derived from model-agnostic/blackbox approaches, getting explanations *on-demand* on a per need basis, rather than doing it on blanket for all training data, drops the cost and hence accessibility of model explanations in general, which is critical and increasingly important.
+The current and future realtime capabilities of genome are well positioned to service this need.

 ## Genome Capabilities
 -  Store, Version, Search Models with Model Store